ibnuda/fpmortals/manuscript/complete.md

 yang lebih umum.

 ### `.fromIso`

-All of the typeclasses in Scalaz have a method on their companion with a signature similar to the following:

 Semua kelas tipe di Scalaz mempunyai sebuah metoda pada objek pendampingnya dengan sebuah penanda yang mirip sebagai berikut: